tinode/chat/docker/README.md

 ### Resetting the database

-The data in the database is reset when either one of the following conditions is true:
+The database is initialized or re-initialized when either one of the following conditions is true:

-* File `/botdata/.tn-cookie` is missing.
+* Database is missing.
+* Database has a wrong schema version.
 * `RESET_DB` environment variable is true.

-If you want to keep the data in the database between image upgrades, make sure the `/botdata` is a mounted volume (i.e. you launch the container with `--volume botdata:/botdata` option).

-If you want to reset the data in the database regardless of `/botdata/.tn-cookie` presence, shut down the Tinode container and remove it:
+If you want to reset the data in the database, shut down the Tinode container and remove it:
 ```
 $ docker stop tinode-srv && docker rm tinode-srv
 ```